jsh/truth.old/README.md

 # truth

-Which is better, the truth or a ham sandwich?
+Q: Which is better, the truth or a ham sandwich?

+A: A ham sandwich, because nothing is better than the truth, and a ham sandwich is better than nothing.